rpaschoal/DynamicRepository/README.md

 ### Advanced Search Usage

-On your WebAPI or MVC Controller call your Repository implementation search as following:
+Call your Repository implementation as following to use the Advanced Search feature:

 ```cs
 MyEntityRepository.GetPagedData(this.List(), settings);